migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

+**2024-05-29: Weekly update**

+During 3 days on this week, I found the way how to rate limit users via nginx, with whitelisting feature for our partners.
+It will helps us to provide stable service for our regular users and mitigate abuse of our nodes.

+On the protocol side, I've helped with devnet update to the DNS sync, it will help to rule out a possible streamsync bug.

+---

 **2024-05-24: Weekly update**

 During this week, I finished Nginx monitoring, now we have a generic solution and the [Grafana dashboard](https://grafana.i.hmny.io/d/ZQAsi-Xiz/nginx-vts) for all networks.
 It is already give ideas what can be improved, such as removing defaults and deploying proper rate limiting